sethjensen1/end-point-blog/2023/05/using-endeavouros-as-daily-driver.md

 - If possible, the distro of choice should be able to trim down the number of default packages (for example, I am a Gnome desktop user, so I don’t want to install the game packages I won't use).

 I decided to use [EndeavourOS](https://endeavouros.com).
 It supports the features that I need: It has a strong community and most of Arch Linux's documentation/references are still applicable to it (as they are to most Arch Linux-based distros using systemd).

+The most notable difference between EndeavourOS and Arch Linux are the GUI-based installer (we can select whether to use XFCE, Plasma KDE, Gnome and several others desktop environments), as well as the eye candy packages (wallpapers) and some other tools (for instance, EndeavourOS QuickStart Installer and EndevourOS log tools).
+Also, EndevourOS notifies the user when there is a pending OS updates, so this will keep my box up to date (especially when we are in the busy week and probably forget to apply the important OS updates!).

 ### Installation